Universal trade-off between irreversibility and intrinsic timescale in thermal relaxation with applications to thermodynamic inference: Generalization to open quantum systems and continuous-space Markov processes

 Here we show that, our main results can be generalized to quantum Markov processes described by the Lindblad master equations.
-In this setting, the dynamics of the density operator $\rho_{t}\equiv\rho(t)$ at time $t$ is given by $\dot{\rho}_{t}=\mathcal{L}(\rho_{t}),$ where
+In this setting, the dynamics of the density operator $\rho_{t}\equiv\rho(t)$ \normalcolor{of the system} at time $t$ is given by $\dot{\rho}_{t}=\mathcal{L}(\rho_{t}),$ where